 Malaysia has an extensive transport system.
-The Klang Valley, which consists of Kuala Lumpur, its surrounding suburbs and adjoining towns and cities, has an integrated public transport system incorporating the Light Rail Transit (LRT), monorail and bus services.
-That said, public transport outside of this area can be limited, leading many expats to opt to drive instead.
+The Klang Valley, which consists of Kuala Lumpur, its surrounding suburbs and adjoining towns and cities, has an integrated public transport system incorporating the Light Rail Transit (LRT), a monorail and bus services.
+That said, public transport outside of this area can be limited, leading many expats to prefer driving instead.

 Public transport in Malaysia

 Malaysia has an affordable and reliable national rail service.
 Long-distance trains operate around Peninsula Malaysia, with trains running from north to south between the Thai border and Singapore.

 Kuala Lumpur has an extensive city rail system consisting of five rapid-transit lines, two commuter-rail lines and two airport-rail links.
 The LRT is the most reliable form of public transport in the city.
 On occasion, though, it can get very crowded, especially at rush hour.

 Trains in the capital are integrated with the bus network, which makes it easy to transfer from one system to another.
 It also means that commuters don’t have to pay separate fees when moving from the railway onto a bus route.